United States • Born on February 22nd

 Samuel joined Watsi on December 16th, 2013.
-Three years ago, Samuel joined the Universal Fund and became the 547th member to automatically support a new Watsi patient every month.
-Since then, 2,564 more people have joined!
-Samuel's most recent donation traveled 8,800 miles to support Kim Eng, a grandmother from Cambodia, to fund eye surgery.
+Eight years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samuel's most recent donation traveled 8,600 miles to support Khin, a 65-year-old woman from Thailand, to fund cataract surgery.